hellohaptik/docs_haptik/docs/other/supportbot.md

 - **Screenshot**: You can provide the screenshot of the issue you are currently facing

-- **Stage of IVA**: You can describe the state your IVA is in i.e. already live or in the development phase or soon to go live
+- **Severity of the issue**: You can describe the severity/impact caused by the issue

+  - There are 4 levels of severity:

+    - **Blocker:** indicates the issue has caused severe impact on the functioning

+        Example - Chats not getting assigned to agents.

+    - **High:** indicates that the issue has caused major impact on the functioning

+        Example - Bot is not getting transferred to production

+    - **Medium:** - indicates the issue has cause a minor impact on the the functioning

+        Example - Business changes are not reflecting on the bot

+    - **Low:** - indicates the issue exists but does not disrupt the functioning

+        Example - Wrong entity is getting detected

 - **Bot link or Chat Link**: You can provide the bot link or chat link related to the issue you are currently facing

-- **Date and Time**: You can mention the date and time of the issue you are currently facing

 Once you have provided the above details, you will receive a confirmation message about the ticket on the IVA.
+We will assign a priority to the issue depending on the severity.

 ### 2. Submit a feature request